 GotoWebinar does have a free 30 day trial – per email address that we have.
 We could use this for the first three webinars, to see how we like the program, and the response we get.
 And yes this free trial with be fine for us.

-Webinar programs that Speakers/Board members have.

-Some Board members/speakers may have access to their own Webinar program (preferably GotoWebinar, but I can also do Webex, Adbobe Connect although I am not as good).
-Sometimes speakers receive permission to use a company’s webinar program and if wanted we can thank the company in the webinar.

-*Note for this option it can be tricky if I am not allowed administrators rights – and have to rely on third parties to plan the webinars.

 Selecting Topics and Speakers